A leading provider of automation solutions

 The manufactured parts are assembled together in our assembly hall, well-equipped and spacious for mechanical, electrical, pneumatic and hydraulic installations.

-What started off as an idea on the drawing board is now a complete machine or product.
+What started off as an idea is now a complete automated solution, ready to be installed at the customer's site.

-Svein Steinsvik is Tronrud Engineering's new General Manager.
-Olav Tronrud continues in the company.
+Skule Edvard Smørgrav is Tronrud Engineering’s new General Manager.

 TE's Additive Manufacturing-department attended FormNext in Frankfurt 13-16 November 2018.